 The Palm VII was a Palm Pilot, a Personal Digital Assistant (PDA), with connectivity to

-the mobitex pager network, which in turn was connected to Palm's webservers.
+the mobitex pager network, which in turn was connected to Palm's servers.

-It was called TrafficTouch, and was the first mobile traffic app, and in the
+The app was called TrafficTouch, and was the first mobile traffic app, joining the

 It was one of two applications on release that took advantage of a value, in the client HTTP request message, which provided the zipcode of the mobitex